33hops/xsibackup-app/README.md

 Run the binary invoking 'xsibackup'.
 Run the nCurses GUI invoking 'xsibackup-gui'.

-This appliance contains ©XSIBackup 2.0, which is capable of backing up VMs in any ©ESXi server reachable over IP/SSH.
+This appliance contains ©XSIBackup, which is capable of backing up VMs in any ©ESXi server reachable over IP/SSH.
 The set of arguments and flags is exactly the same as in previous version of (c)XSIBackup-DC/ Pro, but some new arguments have been added to allow accessing and backing up VMs in